(part 2: https://engineerdog.com/2023/04/03/moneyball-for-etsy-listings-data-driven-strategies-to-find-the-best-craft-opportunities/)

-Standardized-specialized-physical-goods are the way to go.
+Standardized-specialized-physical-goods are the way to go!

 **Double bonus points if your product is only sold in one material and color.
-Then you don’t have to stock a huge variety of filaments!
+Then you don’t have to stock a variety of filaments!

 A couple examples of different routes you can take with this.
-A mechanical example is hard to find replacement parts for collector items that are no longer supported by the manufacturer.
+A mechanical example is hard to find replacement parts for collectors items that are no longer supported by the manufacturer.
 I’ve seen this done for old guns, old cars, and old metalworking machinery.
 An artistic example is card gaming deck boxes made to match specific card games (i.e. magic.) that can then be marketed to anyone that plays that game.

 In either case the folks selling these goods found a niche and focused on dominating it.
 Sometimes they had their own website, sometimes they had word of mouth connections, and sometimes they used eBay or Etsy to sell their wares.

-Again, the key here is the standardized specialized part of your offer.
+Again, the key here is the standardized-specialized part of your offer.
 Being special minimizes competition and gets you a captive audience.
 Being standardized makes every bit of work you do scalable.

 That 3D Benchy that cost $12 when sold in a print for hire setting would probably scare most people away unless they really wanted a tiny boat.
 When made in standard batches the cost to support/setup/experiment disappears, so you don’t have to charge for expertise like you do in a service setting.
 You get the option to lower the price to match the perceived value of the thing itself and appeal to a larger audience.
-(By the way the total cost to make 1 Benchy = $25 spool/~69 printable Benchys = ~36 cents in material…)
+(By the way the total cost to make 1 Benchy = $25 spool/~69 strong printable Benchys = ~36 cents in material per…)

 The challenges here are twofold.

 First that the product actually has to be innovative and either useful or pretty.
-No one buying your toy cares how it is manufactured.
+No one buying your toy or artwork cares how it is manufactured.
 They care about how owning it makes them feel and how well it does what it’s supposed to.